Heroine's journey: Eye of the storm

-Similar to Boon of Success, the heroine triumphs for a short period of time.
+Similar to Boon of Success, the heroine triumphs for a short time.
 However, this victory serves as a false calm.
 This stage can be moved around throughout the journey.

 "In the true Heroine’s Journey, the heroine may experience momentary but not sustained success because those around her do not want to be led by a woman/women for long, or the men around her begin to undermine her, or after the crisis passes she is left trying to fill multiple roles that are inconsistent or impossible for a single person to fulfill."

 All is lost/death

 The heroine realizes that her newly learned skills cannot help her and she cannot fall back on her old ways either.
 The situation around her gets worse and she has no choice but to accept defeat.

-Support

-The heroine finds support in a person who will help her out.
-This person can be anyone ranging from a spirit to a goddess to a friend.
-The heroine accepts the help of the supporter and comes to understand that "being alone is never enough."
-This stage can be moved around throughout the journey.

 Rebirth/moment of truth

 Due to the support she has gotten, the heroine finds courage and hope again.
 She fully understands her place in the world and how she will face her doubts.

-"She "awakens" and sees the world and her role in it differently."